Kalshi promo code for NFL Draft predictions: Top trades for New York Jets at No. 2, Jeremiyah Love on Thursday

 The Jets are scheduled to draft nine players this year, starting with the No. 2 overall pick.
 They also have the No. 16 overall pick, along with No. 33 and No 44 in the second round.
 New York dedicated a chunk of its free agency to defense, so many experts believe the offense will be the focus of the draft.

 However, Kalshi has defensive ends David Bailey and Arvell Reese listed as the most likely options for the No. 2 pick.
-Bailey is trading at $0.56 per share, while Reese is $0.45.
-Some options for the No. 16 overall pick include Indiana wide receiver Omar Cooper Jr. ($0.18), USC wide receiver Makai Lemon ($0.13) and Oregon tight end Kenyon Sadiq ($0.10).
+Reese is trading at $0.58 per share, while Bailey is $0.43.
+Some options for the No. 16 overall pick include Indiana wide receiver Omar Cooper Jr. ($0.37), USC wide receiver Makai Lemon ($0.15) and Alabama quarterback Ty Simpson ($0.11).
 Trade who you think the Jets will take at No. 2 with the Kalshi promo code CBSSPORTS and get a $10 bonus after $10 in trades:

 Which player will be drafted No. 3 overall?

 There has been buzz that Arizona likes Love, but that could be to entice some trade interest as well.
-Reese is $0.35 per share to go No. 3, while Bailey is $0.22.
+Bailey is $0.31 per share to go No. 3, while Reese is $0.21.
 Miami offensive tackle Francis Mauigoa is another option at $0.06 per share.
 Trade who you think will go No. 3 at Kalshi.
 Use the Kalshi promo code CBSSPORTS to get a $10 bonus with $10 in trades:

 Who will draft Jeremiyah Love?

-The Cardinals are the most likely team to draft Love, according to Kalshi, at $0.36 per share.
-If they decide to go in another direction, Love would likely still be available for Tennessee, which holds the No. 4 selection.
-The Titans are trading at $0.32 per share to draft the Notre Dame star.
+The Cardinals are no longer the most likely team to draft Love, according to Kalshi, at $0.29 per share.
+Tennessee, which holds the No. 4 selection, is now the most likely landing spot for Love at $0.34 per share.